-In a time when our smartphones can help order pizzas, hail cabs, and detect heartbeats, you’d think it’d be easy to record a simple phone call.
+Our smartphones can help us order pizzas, hail cabs, and even detect heartbeats, so you’d think it’d be easy to record a simple phone call.
 Sadly, that’s not the case.
-Despite what you may think, recording a call isn’t as simple as merely pressing a button on your iPhone, so in order to get it done, you’ll need to install an app.
+Despite what you may think, recording a call isn’t as simple as merely pressing a button on your iPhone — in order to get it done, you’ll need to install an app.
 There are tons of these littered across the Apple App Store and the web that claim to show you how to record calls on an iPhone, and while many of them promise crystal-clear quality at a nonexistent price tag, very few live up to the claims.

 Record an incoming call using Google Voice

 To start recording incoming calls with Google Voice, you first need to set up an account.
 This is extremely easy — just head to voice.google.com and follow the instructions.
 Once your account is up and running, the next step is to enable call recording, so you can actually record and automatically save your conversation as an MP3 file.

 Step 1: Navigate to the main Google Voice homepage.

 Step 2: Click the three-dot icon on the left-hand menu and select Settings from the resulting menu.

 Once you do this, you can record incoming calls by pressing the number “4” on your phone’s keypad during the call.
 Doing so will trigger an automated voice notifying both parties that the call is being recorded.
 To stop recording, simply press “4” again or end the call as you would normally.
 After you stop recording, Google will automatically save the conversation to your Inbox, which is where all your recordings can be found, listened to, or downloaded.